Liver function tests

-Each of the LFTs gives different information about liver function.
+Each of the LFTs gives different information about your liver function.
 The results do not indicate a specific condition, but their combined results can indicate patterns usually seen with liver disease or damage.

-If your liver function tests are abnormal, further testing might be necessary to work out what is causing the liver damage and/or disease.
+If your liver function tests are abnormal, further testing might be necessary to work out what is causing your liver damage and/or disease.

 Some LFTs can be affected by conditions elsewhere in the body.
 You should discuss the results of your LFT blood test with your doctor to see what they mean in your situation.

 Pathology Tests Explained has more information about liver function tests.

 - what happens during a blood test